puppetlabs/puppet-docs/source/puppet/5.3/metaparameter.md

 or an array of such references.
 Each capability resource referenced here must have been exported by another resource in the same environment.

-The referenced capability resource(s) will be looked up, added to the current node catalog, and processed following the underlying consumes clause.
+The referenced capability resources will be looked up, added to the current node catalog, and processed following the underlying consumes clause.